View Categories

 The Act amends the Constitution of India to give effect to the acquiring of territories by India and transfer of certain territories to Bangladesh in pursuance of the agreement and its protocol entered into between the Governments of India and Bangladesh.

-• The act amended the 1st schedule of the constitution to exchange the disputed territories occupied by both the nations in accordance with the 1974 bilateral LBA.
+• It alters the 1st schedule of the constitution to swap disputed territories occupied by both countries as per the 1974 bilateral LBA.

-• India received 51 Bangladeshi enclaves (covering 7,110 acres) in the Indian mainland, while Bangladesh received 111 Indian enclaves (covering 17,160 acres) in the Bangladeshi mainland.
+• India receives 51 Bangladeshi enclaves (covering 7,110 acres) within its mainland, while Bangladesh gains 111 Indian enclaves (covering 17,160 acres) within its mainland.

-• The territories involved are in the states of Assam, West Bengal, Meghalaya and Tripura.
-Many of these are enclaves ( territory belonging to one country that is entirely surrounded by the other country)
+• The territories affected are in Assam, West Bengal, Meghalaya, and Tripura, many of which are enclaves, fully surrounded by the other country.

-• The deal also involved the transfer of adverse possessions and the demarcation of a 6.1-km undemarcated border stretch.
+• The agreement also includes exchanging adverse possessions and marking a 6.1-km undemarcated border stretch.

 Article 4: State Alterations within the Union and its Territory in India